Spring 2002 Fellows

 Eric graduated summa cum laude from Harvard University, where he majored in biochemistry and did research in cellular immunology.
 He received a Marshall Scholarship to Oxford University to complete a doctorate in immunology.
 Involved in peer counseling at Harvard University and offering piano lessons to local inner-city high school students, he also conducted field research on malaria in Kenya while at Harvard Medical School.
 Eric earned his MD degree in the Harvard and MIT HST Program and in June 2013 will complete a general surgery residency at Brigham and Women's Hospital.

 Eric's wife is Nancy Cho.
 They reside in Massachusetts.

-ANIKA SINGH LEMAR is now with the Real Estate Department of Wiggin and Dana LLP, a New Haven, CT law firm and is also a Clinical Visiting Lecturer in Law at Yale Law School
+ANIKA SINGH LEMAR is a Clinical Visiting Associate Professor in Law at Yale Law School

 Anika was born to parents of the Sikh faith who immigrated to the US from Punjab State, India.

 Anika attended Yale University, where she majored in ethics, politics, and economics and graduated cum laude in 2001.
 Anika attended the New York University School of Law as a Root-Tilden-Kern scholar.

 Long interested in housing policy, Anika served as a mayoral appointee on New Haven's Homeless Advisory Commission from the fall of 1998 through spring of 2002.
 In the summer of 1999, she began a two-year involvement with the Hill Development Corporation, a nonprofit developer of affordable housing.
 She received the Roosevelt Thompson Prize for commitment to public service and the Elm-Ivy Award for outstanding contributions towards improved relations between New Haven and Yale University.